fadairo/novelcraft-ai/revision_instructions.md

 - The way people actually tell stories

 The goal is text that feels like it was written by someone talented but human, on a real day, with real distractions and limitations, not edited to perfection.

+## WORD LENGTH

+The finished revision must be between 3500 and 4500 words